FudanMPL/pMPL/README.md

 ./pmpl_3pc 3
 ```

-If one assist party drops out during the training phase, the intermediate results hold by each party will be stored in "pMPL/3pc/Result".
+If one assist party drops out during the training phase, the intermediate results hold by each party will be stored in "pMPL/3pc/Result", which can be used as initialization coefficients for 2PC training.

 ## Running for 2pc
 ### Network Configuration